St. Luke's Hospice Grief Support

 Please refer to the Bereavement Newsletter for specific dates and locations for all bereavement programming, and information on how to register.

-Good Grief Workshop: This workshop is for adults who have a lost a loved one within the past 1-3 months.
+Good Grief Workshop: This workshop is an introduction to grief for adults who have a lost a loved one.
 This workshop provides education on the grief experience following the first few weeks and months after a death.
 We cover understanding common grief reactions, coping strategies, self-care throughout the grief process and beyond, and the uniqueness of your grief experience.

 Other workshop topics are scheduled throughout the year.
 Topics have included Grief and the Holidays, Supporting Children and Teens in Grief, and Grief and Family Dynamics.
 Watch our newsletter for other topics.